Body Worn Cameras

-Recent use-of-force events have led law enforcement agencies, citizens, civil rights groups, city councils, and even the President to push for the rapid adoption of body-worn camera (BWC) technology.
-In a period of less than a year, BWCs transformed from a technology that received little attention by many police leaders and scholars to one that has become rapidly prioritized, funded, and diffused into local policing.
-At the same time, this rapid adoption of BWCs is occurring within a low information environment; researchers are only beginning to develop knowledge about the effects, both intentional and unintentional, of this technology.
-Much more research is needed to understand the intended and unintended impacts and consequences of cameras.
+Recent use-of-force events have led law enforcement agencies, citizens, civil rights groups, and city councils to push for the rapid adoption of body-worn camera (BWC) technology.
+Within less than a decade, BWCs have transformed from a technology that received little attention by many police leaders and scholars to one that has become rapidly prioritized, funded, and diffused into local policing.
+Below are the reports on this subject by faculty from the Center for Evidence-Based Crime Policy.

 C. Lum, C.S.
 Koper, L. Merola, A. Scherer and A. Rieoux (2015).
 Existing and Ongoing Body Worn Camera Research: Knowledge Gaps and Opportunities.
 This report by Lum et al. for the Laura and John Arnold Foundation documents all existing AND ongoing research on BWC as of December 2015.
 Research questions for each of the 42 studies found are categorized and mapped, identifying areas where more research is needed.
 Note: This research assessment will be updated periodically on this site as new research is developed.

 Additional Links and Announcements:

 - Bureau of Justice Assistance’s National Body Worn Camera Toolkit.